hhvm/user-documentation/guides/hhvm/01-installation/03-mac.md

-We currently have **experimental support** for HHVM installations on Mac OS X 10.10 and greater.
+We currently have experimental support for HHVM installations on Mac OS X 10.10 and greater.
 We use [Homebrew](http://brew.sh/), with both an official formula and hand-install option.
 There is also a [Macports](https://www.macports.org/) option.

-We **reiterate** ... this support should work, but is experimental.

 ## Homebrew Formula

+This is an officially-maintained formula, and the easiest and recommended way to install HHVM on a Mac.

 ```
 brew tap hhvm/hhvm